nferraz/st/README.md

 "R" is an integrated suite of software facilities for data manipulation, calculation and graphical display.

 "st" is focused exclusively on descriptive statistics, and to be used from the traditional shell, so you can use pipes, etc.

 This just the beginning!
 Let me know if you have any suggestions or feedback.

+### More information

+Type:

+    st --help